Major Appliance & Refrigeration Technology

 - Physical strength and physical ability to perform job functions as described below:

-- Arm-hand steadiness - The ability to keep your hand and arm steady while moving your arm or while holding your arm and hand in one position.
+- Arm-Hand Steadiness - The ability to keep you hand and arm steady while moving your arm or while holding your arm and hand in one position.

 - Lifting - The ability to lift 50 lbs.